Showdown (1973)

 At first sight Showdown is a old-fashioned movie.
 There are strong similarities to George Marshall’s Texas (1941), in which Glenn Ford, William Holden and Claire Trevor play similar characters, but it also adopts some of the melancholy of the revisionist westerns of the period, often dealing with the theme of the ‘End of the West’.
 A date on a gravestone (Chuck and Kate had a stillborn child) tells us that we’re in the late 1890s, when the West was no longer Wild (at least not as wild as it used to be).
 Chuck is a sheriff of the old stamp, instinctively rejecting the bureaucracy he’s confronted with.
 The finale echoes Peckinpah’s Ride the High Country, the two former buddies facing Billy’s partners in crime together, side by side, protecting each other, like they used to do in the good old times.

-Showdown is not a great movie; the flashbacks are well-integrated into the story-line but there are too many of them.
 Both Martin and Hudson were past their prime (especially Martin looks old and tired) and they didn’t get along very well.
-Dino was also unhappy during the shoot because of the death of his favorite horse Tops (1).
-But in spite of its shortcomings, it’s not an unpleasant watch; the script (by Theodore Taylor, based on a story by Henry Fine) could have fleshed out the characters a bit more but it’s still a nice story about ‘former pals becoming pals again under pressure’.
+Dino was also unhappy during the shoot because of the death of his favorite horse Tops (*1).
+The script (by Theodore Taylor, based on a story by Henry Fine) could have fleshed out the characters a bit more, but all in all this is a nice story about ‘former pals becoming pals again under pressure’.
 Ernest Laslo’s widescreen cinematography is impressive and the finale, a remarkably violent showdown in the midst of a forest fire, is quite exciting, even if the dark colors of some of the stock material used (of forest fires) clash with the clarity of Laslo’s cinematography.

 Dir: George Seaton - Cast: Rock Hudson, Dean Martin, Susan Clark, Donald Moffat, John McLiam